8 ways utilities can optimize vegetation management

 • prioritizing maintenance of high-risk assets

 One striking example of machine learning and data science in utilities is that of vegetation management area (VMA) calendar planning.
 When planning how these territories are managed, utilities often create a year-long plan with standardized maintenance schedules based on location.
 For our clients, we’ve used machine learning tools to provide optimized maintenance schedules—refreshed monthly—that factor in real-time information to prioritize high-risk assets.
-Analytics can influence strategy, even without heavy investment into dashboards or more complicated machine learning.
+Data analytics can influence utilities' strategies, even without heavy investment into dashboards or more complicated machine learning.

 7. Document tools and processes to stay ahead of regulatory changes